 - PT John sees a patient on 1/1/23 for neck pain and reports on measure 134.
 The patient also sees OT Maria on the same day.
 Because the visit is within the current performance period, the visit is eligible for MIPS reporting and Maria must report on 134.

 If our clinic is interested in hiring a therapist mid-year, is there a way to determine their current MIPS score to help influence our decision?

-No. MIPS scores will not be calculated until July 2021.
-There are some registries that offer real-time tracking (like our partner, Healthmonix) that can provide a general idea of what their current score is, but the therapist will have had to be using one of those registries at their previous place of employment.
+No. MIPS scores for the 2022 performance period will not be calculated until July 2023.
+There are some registries that offer real-time tracking that can provide a general idea of what their current score is, but the therapist will have had to be using one of those registries at their previous place of employment.
 Additionally, they will have had access to the tracking features of that registry, which is usually reserved for Clinic Admins.

 Our clinic treats a large number of children.
 Will we lose points because of their ineligibility?